myselfshravan/myselfshravan/README.md

 ![](https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png)

-<h1 align="center">👋 Heyy, I'm <a href="https://www.linkedin.com/in/shravanrevanna" target="_blank"> Shravan </a> </h1>
+<h1 align="center">👋 Hey, I'm <a href="https://www.linkedin.com/in/shravanrevanna" target="_blank"> Shravan </a> </h1>

 A bit about myself,

-🎓 Currently in my third year at **M.S.
+🎓 Currently in my final-year at **M.S.
 Ramaiah Institute of Technology**, I'm honing my skills in Computer Science with a specialization in AI & ML.

-🔍 My current fascination lies in **Deep Learning**.
+🔍 My current fascination lies in **Machine Learning**.
 I'm actively experimenting with **Large Language Models (LLMs)** and am passionate about diving deep into the intricate world of AI and ML.

 🚀 My goal?
 To explore and contribute to a multitude of AI and ML fields.

-<h3 align="center">Full-Stack Web Developer | Generative-AI enthusiast | Love to play with latest AI tools.</h3>
+<h3 align="center">Full-Stack Developer | Generative-AI enthusiast | Love to play with latest AI tools.</h3>

 <h3><p align="center"> <img src="https://komarev.com/ghpvc/?username=myselfshravan&label=Profile%20views&color=6805D3&style=flat" alt="myselfshravan" /> </p></h3>